Tcp43/OSU-Housing-Portals/README.md

   - All corresponding tests

 - Yuxi Lin:
-  - Implement sessions control including user sign in, sign up, edit, delete, email confirmation
+  - Implement sessions control including user sign up, edit, delete, email confirmation
   - Implement view and functionality for user to post a new listing
   - Test for above

 - Troy Paschal:
   - Implement controllers for users,conversations,favorites, and messages
   - Implement views for users,conversations,favorites, and messages
+  - Implement sessions control including user sign in
   - Test for above

 - Kathir Maarikarthykeyan: